CSCIX65G/crosscompilation/README.md

 Target 0: (echoserver) stopped.
 ```

 You are now debugging the `echoserver` running inside a docker container on your mac.

+## Debugging on the Pi

-To do this on your Pi, you simply need to transport the `debug-server-arm64.sh` script to your Pi and run it.
-Then, back on your mac, at the connect command in lldb, substitute the hostname or IP address of your Pi and you’ll be remotely debugging the echoserver on the Pi.
+To do this on your Pi, you  need to transport the `debug-server-arm64.sh` script to your Pi and run it.
+This will download `swift_runtime` and  `lldb-server` for your Pi.
+As before `swift_runtime` will have exited and `lldb-server` will be running.
+Both `swift_runtime` and `lldb-server` are the versions particular to the Pi.
+You will remotely connect to this lldb-server from your mac.

-*NB* there is no need to copy the arm executable from the mac to the Pi as lldb on your mac will copy it as part of running it.
-(This is one _really_ good reason for making your executables very small, the copy process is painfully slow).

-On your _mac_ build the Pi executable with the command:
+On your _mac_ build the R/Pi executable with the command:

 ```
 ./build-arm64.sh
 ```

-And follow the steps as above with the following changes:
+Then, _while still on your mac_, run lldb again as follows:

 ```
 lldb ./.build/aarch64-unknown-linux/debug/echoserver
 ```

-Once in lldb do the following 4 commands:
+And follow the steps as above with the following commands in lldb:

 ```
 env LD_LIBRARY_PATH=/swift_runtime/usr/lib/swift/linux:/swift_runtime/usr/lib/aarch64-linux-gnu:/swift_runtime/lib/aarch64-linux-gnu